FOR EVERY CHILD, A HEALTHY PLANET

 After the discussion, get participants to write out each idea on an Action Card.
 Hang all the action cards around the room.
 Ask the group to decide which actions will make the biggest impact, and then choose 3 that they will each personally commit to doing.
 Ask each person to write down their 3 actions and keep it with them.
 Learn more about climate actions at 52climateactions.com.

 We all have responsibility for achieving the Sustainable Development Goals by 2030.
-Below are the goals and their targets that address violence against children.
+Below are the goals and their targets that address climate change.
 Use them, along with the Convention on the Rights of the Child to support your call to take action and address these issues.
 Below are just a few suggestions of actions you can take.

 This activity can help your school achieve a Global Passport Award.
 Learn more or apply at WWGS’s Global Passport Award.